Zephyr-Zen/Cybersecurity-Journey/glossary.md

 # Glossary of Encountered terms
-*Last updated: 22/10/2025*
+*Last updated: 23/10/2025*

 ## A
 - **Access Controls:** Measures such as passwords and group policies that only allow authorised people to access data.
 - **ARP (Address Resolution Protocol):** The technology that allows devices to identify themselves on a network by sending ARP Requests for a MAC address belonging to a certain IP address and an ARP reply containing the MAC address if a devices IP address matches the request.
 The device then saves the IP and MAC addresses to its ARP Cache.
+- **Attack Surface:** All points in a system where attackers can enter it, or impact it.
 - **Audit Trails:** A record of all the changes made to data including the time is was changed and who by.
 - **Availability:** Ensuring data is able to be accessed when required and for whatever duration required.
 ## B
 - **Blue Team:** A person(s) responsible for defending a network or system from attacks.
 ## C
+- **C2M2 (Cybersecurity Capability Maturity Model):** A model used by organisations to evaluate their security maturity.
 - **Checksums:** A mathematical algorithm that generates unique values for data sets.
 When the data changes so will the value, indicating there's been an alteration.
 - **CIA Triad:** The model within cybersecurity consisting of Confidentiality, Integrity and Availability.
 - **Confidentiality:** Keeping data secret or private, with only authorised people being able to access it.
 ## D
+- **DAST (Dynamic Application Security Testing):** A form of vulnerability scan that looks for weaknesses to exploit in a running application.
 - **DDoS (Distributed Denial-of-Service) attack:** An attack which stems from multiple devices (usually called bots or zombies) in order to cause an outage.
-- **DoS (Denial-of-Service) attack:** An attack which disrupts a part of or complete system, causing an outage.
-- **DAST (Dynamic Application Security Testing):** A form of vulnerability scan that looks for weaknesses to exploit in a running application.
 - **Default Gateway:** The address assigned to the device on the network that is capable of sending information to other networks, usually a router.
+- **Defense in Depth:** Using multiple layers of security to protect assests.
 - **DHCP (Dynamic Host Configuration Protocol):** The protocol used to automatically assign IP addresses to devices on a network.
 DHCP Discover > DHCP Offer > DHCP Request > DHCP ACK.
 - **Digital Security:** Protecting data and systems from digital threats such as hackers or malware.
+- **DMZ (Demilitarised Zone):** A network segment that acts as a buffer by sitting between an organisations private network and the internet.
 - **DNS (Domain Name System)**: The protocol that resolves domain names in to IP addresses.
+- **DoS (Denial-of-Service) attack:** An attack which disrupts a part of or complete system, causing an outage.
 ## E
 - **Encryption:** Transform data into an unreadable form, that can only be transformed back by the correct decryption key.
 - **Ethical Hacker:** A hacker who works with clients/companies by hacking their systems in order to test and better them in order to be more resilient to the real deal.